How Saber-tooth Cats Worked

 Dorling Kindersley/Getty Images

-There are several reasons why many people think of the Smilodon genus when they think about saber-tooth cats, even if they're not familiar with the scientific name.
+There are several reasons why many people think of the Smilodon genus when they think about saber-toothed cats, even if they're not familiar with the scientific name.
 One is the wealth of Smilodon fossils, which has given scientists and museums lots of material for study.
 Most of these fossils were found in the Rancho La Brea tar pits in California.
-Saber-tooth cats are one of the most common mammal fossils found in this naturally-occurring tar.
-However, in spite of the wealth of saber-tooth fossils found there, entrapment in the tar wasn't all that common.
-The fossils in La Brea accumulated over about 25,000 years.

 Advertisement

-Another genus of saber-tooth cat lived at the same time as the Smilodon variety.
+Another genus of saber-toothed cat lived at the same time as the Smilodon variety.
 These were the Homotherium cats, which had shorter, flatter teeth.
 Some paleontologists describe them as scimitar cats.
 These cats had a slightly larger range than the Smilodon genus.
 Homotherium cats lived in Africa, Europe, Asia and North America.
 They became extinct about 11,500 years ago.

 Even though a walrus's canines are distinctively long, they're known as tusks,